second-state/linear-timelock-user-interface/README.md

 # Telegram

+To create new bot you must ask the BotFather the following command

+`/newbot`

 To allow all messages through you must ask the following command of the BotFather and then select `Disable`

 `/setprivacy`